This was something my mother learnt to make in Kerala after

 2 large Spanish red onions chopped very finely

-10 – 12 green chillies chopped very finely (it does have a bite, you can reduce the chillies if you want)
+10 – 12 green chillies chopped very finely (it does have a

 (Tip: wear disposable gloves while chopping chillies)